bcgsc/RNA-Bloom/README.md

 ## Quick Start for Long Reads :running:

+:warning: It is strongly recommended to trim adapters in your reads before assembly.
+For example, see [Porechop](https://github.com/rrwick/Porechop) for more information.

 ### (A) assemble long-read cDNA sequencing data:
 Default presets for `-long` are intended for ONT data.
 Please add the `-lrpb` flag for PacBio data.
 ```